robo-crc/judging/README.md

 # Robotique CRC Robotics Judging App

+# Quickstart

+- Create the database schema with `scaffold.sql`
+- Install the application somewhere with PHP 5 and Apache2

 # Introduction

 The Robotique CRC Robitics competition is about more than just robots: it aims to bring together multisicsiplinary teams of students with diverse interests and talents, ranging from engineering to film to design and writing.